sdangelo/tibia/README.md

+> [!WARNING]
+> This repository is archived.
+Development continues at: https://git.orastron.com/orastron/tibia.
+See you there.

+---

 # Tibia

 Tibia is a template-based generator of sound generation/processing software in the form of applications and audio plugins.
 You supply it with a modest amount of JSON metadata and C code and it spits out an entire project with all the necessary boilerplate.
 Its purpose is to minimize the amount of code to be written and abstract away target APIs/platforms.